openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/user_data.md

 ```

 !!!
-Note that in the above example `SERVER` and `BROADCAST_ADDRESS` are both present to display correct formatting.
-Only the first of these lines will have an effect because they are mutually exclusive.
+Note that in the above example `SERVER` and `BROADCAST_ADDRESS` are both present to display correct formatting. `SERVER` will always take priority over `BROADCAST_ADDRESS`, so only the desired line should be used.
 !!!